weburnit/php-oop/README.md

 1. Check the symfony application for errors and fix them if any.

-1. Create a hello controller
+1. Create a method helloAction under AppBundle\Controller\DefaultController
   * for route /hello
   * with a proper json return `{"hello":"world!"}`